School of Architecture and Planning

 Advanced Interior Design Studio Courses

 The advanced studio sequence in the third and fourth years of study (IDE 3236, IDE 3246, IDE 4266, IDE 4816 ) engages students in the wider and more detailed field of design inquiry and processes.
-Built upon the foundation design laboratories, they form a critical block of the professional program in which they offer an academic preparation for the professional interior designer and advancement of study.
+Built upon the foundation design laboratories, they form a critical block of the professional program, in which they offer academic preparation for the professional interior designer and advancement of study.
 The teaching-learning environment of the design studio fosters dialog and discovery through collaboration, individual production, and critical discourse.
 In this context, the studio brings a diversity of resources, voices, subject matter experts, and professionals across the design spectrum and allied disciplines to the table while addressing the potential and design of human environments.
-Design projects explore a variety of issues and programs across a range of contexts which engage culture, place, society, and technology.
+Design projects explore a variety of issues and programs across a range of contexts that engage culture, place, society, and technology.
 Throughout the advanced studio sequence, students are progressively challenged to apply creative design thinking, further refining their own design processes and critical inquiries while producing increasingly sophisticated presentations of interior design concepts and proposals.

 Admission Policy